dfinity/portal/docs/developer-docs/integrations/multi-chain/signatures-faq.md

 For more information, you can refer to the [ICP documentation](https://internetcomputer.org/docs) or the [ICP wiki](https://wiki.internetcomputer.org/wiki).

-## Does ICP support Multi-Signature (MuSig)?
+## Does ICP support Multi-Signature (Multi-sig)?

-Not currently.

-For more detailed information on ICP's cryptographic mechanisms, you may want to refer to the [ICP documentation](https://internetcomputer.org/docs) or the [ICP wiki](https://wiki.internetcomputer.org/wiki).
+Not currently in the protocol, but there are projects like: [https://github.com/ICPsig/icpsig](https://github.com/ICPsig/icpsig) working on it.

 ## Does ICP support Hash Time Locked Contracts (HTLCs)?